Sentō Imperial Palace: Layout

 The palace grounds are located within the southeast corner of the Kyoto Imperial Palace, and entered via a stately wooden gate within its surrounding earthen wall.
 A carriage house with graceful triple gables sits just within, but still outside the garden's unadorned inner wall, whose gate leads directly to a fine view opening westward across the garden pond.

 The garden's primary feature is a large pond with islands and walkways, whose north and south segments were linked by a short canal in 1747.
 The north pond was extended and reworked from 1684 to 1688; the south pond is notable for its expansive "ocean shore" of rounded stones and cherry trees, an edging of mixed natural and hewn stones, and a separate, understated embankment of squared stones.
 The ponds contain a variety of highly picturesque islands and six bridges in a varied styles, including one with an impressive wisteria trellis (built 1895).

 Two teahouses complete the garden: Seika-tei, single-roofed and spare, at the southern end of the south pond; and Yushin-tei, thatched and rustic with a notable round window, at the western side of the north pond.

 Modern Sentō Imperial Palace

 Akihito abdicated on 30 April 2019.
-Until he moved out of the Fukiage Palace located on the grounds of the Imperial Palace on March 31, 2020, the Fukiage Palace was named Fukiage Sentō Imperial Palace (吹上仙洞御所, Fukiage Sento Gosho).
-Until the Akasaka Palace is refurbished to accommodate to his old age, he is living temporarily in the Takanawa Residence, who became the Temporary Sentō Imperial Palace (仙洞仮御所, Sento Kari Gosho).
+Until he moved out of the Fukiage Palace located on the grounds of the Tokyo Imperial Palace on March 31, 2020, the Fukiage Palace was named Fukiage Sentō Imperial Palace (吹上仙洞御所, Fukiage Sento Gosho).
+Until the Akasaka Palace is refurbished to accommodate to his old age, he is living temporarily in the Takanawa Residence, which became the Temporary Sentō Imperial Palace (仙洞仮御所, Sento Kari Gosho).